Lirette/Project_Big_Scale_Analytics/README.md

 ## Final Deliverables:

 1. Score for the metric and test data prepared by your TAs.
-2. Url of our main service : https://french-text-difficulty-350020.lm.r.appspot.com/
+2. Url of our service on APP ENGINE: https://french-text-difficulty-350020.lm.r.appspot.com/
-3  Url of our dockerized applicatiion: https://predict-hfjvhfouoa-uc.a.run.app
+3. Url of our dockerized application deployed: https://predict-hfjvhfouoa-uc.a.run.app
 4. Endpoints of all the services used in our project:
      *  Cloud autoML API:  https://automl.googleapis.com
      *  Cloud RUN :